 However, having a plan in mind-without taking any action to make it a reality-will be useless when the need for care arrives.
 To benefit from the knowledge you have just learned, take action now.
-Call the person who gave you this information, and decide whether or not to purchase long term care insurance.
+Call the person who gave you this information, and decide whether or not to purchase long term care insurance

 Taking action now can help ensure that you have the resources to pay for the kind of care you want.
-In addition, having a plan in place when the need arises will allow you to substantially lift the burden of caregiving off your loved ones.
-Contact the person who gave you this information to learn more about long term care insurance.
+In addition, your plan will most likely allow you to substantially lift the burden of caregiving off your loved ones.

+Go ahead and take the logical next step - contact the person who gave you this Guide to learn more about your options in long term care insurance policies.